coverclock/com-diag-hazer/REMARKS.md

 > forward NMEA sentences, RTK messages, or CSV packets to UDP port, but
 > lacks any authentication or encryption capability.
 In this manner,
 > Stagecoach serves as a proxy for the server on the client end, and
-> proxy for the client on the server end.
+> as a proxy for the client on the server end.

 ### Diagram